HaydenPWoods/HaydenPWoods.github.io/_posts/2021-08-16-radio-stream-to-spotify.markdown

 cover_image: "/assets/images/radio-stream-to-spotify-cover.png"
 ---
 Radio stations tend to be good at collating a playlist for a specific genre or target audience.
-Monitoring these radio stations tends to create very listenable playlists.
+Monitoring these radio stations creates very listenable playlists.

 <a class="btn btn-primary" href="https://github.com/HaydenPWoods/radio-stream-to-spotify">Visit GitHub Repo 🔗</a>